rei/rei-cedar-docs/docs/release-notes/winter-2019/README.md

 Pagination functionality has been simplified and only emits a single `navigate` event.
 Responsive navigation behavior for the select no longer has to be manually attached.
 Vue-router example with router-link via scoped slots has been added.
 Previous and next links are always present (in a "disabled" state when appropriate).
 Minor style updates for hover and currently selected page.

+API for scoped slots now uses an `attrs` object for easier binding.

 ## Deprecations

 </cdr-doc-table-of-contents-shell>